eric-unc/eric-unc.github.io/README.md

 # Website
-This is going to be very WIP until I have time to devote to it.
+This is my website!
+It's very basic, since I'm not great at web design and CSS.
+It has plenty of good information though.